 HAZWOPER & EHS Training Services

-EHS training is an umbrella term for compliance trainings that fall under a variety of environmental and health and safety regulations overseen by different government organizations such as the Occupational Safety and Health Administration (OSHA), The Department of Transportation (DOT), International Air Transport Association (IATA), and the Environmental Protection Agency (EPA).
+“EHS training” is an umbrella term for compliance courses that satisfy environmental, health, and safety regulations.
+These regulations are overseen by different government organizations, such as the Occupational Safety and Health Administration (OSHA), The Department of Transportation (DOT), the International Air Transport Association (IATA), and the Environmental Protection Agency (EPA).

+Certain acts such as the Resource Conservation Recovery Act, Toxic Substance Control Act, and the Frank Lautenberg Chemical Safety for the 21st Century Act mandate the completion of specific EHS trainings.
+It can also be a voluntary decision by safety-conscious companies and organizations.
 A critical assessment of your EHS program, work activities, facilities, and industry nuances is often the best way to determine which courses are suggested, recommended, or required.

 Quality health and safety training helps prevent work-related injuries and illnesses.
-It also encourages workers by educating and empowering them to advocate for safer working conditions and environments.
+It encourages workers by educating and empowering them to advocate for safer working conditions and environments.

 If your business chooses to leverage online training, we recommend that company management thoroughly evaluate the online EHS course by completing the class to assess the student experience.

-Employees in this sort of work must complete an initial HAZWOPER certification known as the HAZWOPER 40 hour class.
-In the case of emergency response technicians, the HAZWOPER 24 hour class is indicated.
-In both instances, employees are certified for a 12 month period and must complete an annual update referred to as the HAZWOPER refresher (which is an 8 hour course).
-Lastly, there is also special class for supervisors.
+Employees in this sort of work must complete an initial HAZWOPER certification known as the “HAZWOPER 40-Hr” class.
+In the case of emergency response technicians, the HAZWOPER 24-hour class is indicated.
+In both instances, employees are certified for 12 months and must complete an annual update referred to as the “HAZWOPER 8-Hr Refresher.”
+There is also a special class for supervisors.

 Pricing is often dependent on the number of students, location of training, and lead time.
 We respond promptly to inquiries and work to provide an affordable, convenient, and customized solution aligned with your needs.
-We also offer pre-scheduled courses for businesses and organizations who cannot organize an entire class or face other internal challenges.
+We also offer pre-scheduled courses for businesses and organizations that cannot organize an entire class or face other internal challenges.
 We’ll provide a quote once one of our representatives has assessed your requirements.